-What I love most about them is that the good ones blend old and new.
+The best Hamptons kitchens blend old and new, let’s start there.
 They give a nod to all of the traditional Hamptons elements, but they turn up the modernity.
 They feel contemporary and yet classic, all at the same time.
 And I tend to think that’s the mark of any good room design; that seamless blend.
 So that’s what we’ll keep in mind as we go through my Hamptons kitchen tips: the blend.

 1. White and Grey Colour Palette